This article is about developing long term wealth the old fashioned way.

 $77,700.
 That’s a small fortune.
 That’s how much you can have in 10 years just by being careful with your money.
 That may not seem like a big enough number to some of you, so here’s the same calculation, but for 20 years:

 $230,500.
-Doesn’t seem too small anymore, does it?
+Doesn’t sound too small anymore, does it?
 Welcome to the world of compound interest.

 Here’s how much you’ll have when you are 65 (45 years of compounding, assuming you’re 20 now):